 Another option is to become an affiliate.
 This is a way to make some passive income, but it does take work upfront to set up the affiliate agreement.

 YouTube is a bit different.
 Unlike the other platforms where any monetization is strictly between the influencer and the brand, YouTube actually pays video creators directly based on views.
-The rate is usually between $0.01 and $0.03 per view.
-This means a video with 1,000,000 views will bring in around $5,000 for the creator.
 This revenue comes from advertisers, who pay YouTube for their ads to be shown before and during videos.

-YouTube creators also have the option to supplement this income with affiliate links and sponsorships on your videos.
+YouTube creators also have the option to supplement this income with affiliate links and sponsorships on their videos.

 Full-Time or Part-Time?